 Truro High School recognises that assessment, marking and reporting have vital roles to play in supporting the academic and social development of pupils.
-They provide the means whereby pupils' progress is monitored on a regular basis in order that they can review their development together with form tutors and class teachers and set new targets for achievement.
+They provide the means whereby pupils' performance and progress is monitored on a regular basis in order that they can review their development together with form tutors and class teachers and set new targets for higher performance and academic growth.
 The School believes that assessment, marking and reporting should be positive and motivating.
+Clear targets should be set for each pupil.